Azure/aaz/Commands/cosmosdb/postgres/cluster/readme.md

 ## Commands

 - [create](/Commands/cosmosdb/postgres/cluster/_create.md)
-: Create a new cluster with servers.
+: Create a new cluster with nodes.

 - [delete](/Commands/cosmosdb/postgres/cluster/_delete.md)
-: Delete a cluster together with servers in it.
+: Delete a cluster together with nodes in it.

 - [list](/Commands/cosmosdb/postgres/cluster/_list.md)
 : List all clusters in a subscription or a resource group.